erykmynn/testbed-pf-reviews/README.md

 # Data Testbed
 This is a preconfigured [Drupal](https://drupal.org) setup designed to import a real-world based [Kaggle](https://www.kaggle.com/) data set for experimental development, feature testing, etc.

+This one provides **~24k record album reviews** in a mirror of their provided structure. *Note: This data is property of the original rightsholder and should only be used for testing and analysis.
+See Kaggle source link for more info.*

 I set this up so as to have realistic data to pilot vector search, chatbot, and data analysis and display technologies on top of Drupal.

 ## Contact